 Settlement

-At any time during this process, you and your spouse may come to an agreement about the terms of your divorce with the help of a mediator or your attorneys.
+At any time during this process, you and your spouse may reach an agreement about the terms of your divorce with the help of a mediator or your attorneys.
 If so, the agreed-upon terms will be submitted to the court for approval.
 The court will incorporate your settlement into your final divorce decree if approved.

 Your Final Hearing

-If you and your spouse have reached an agreement on all issues regarding your property division, child custody, child support, and spousal support, your final hearing will be a relatively brief formality where you will confirm that you agree to the terms of your divorce.
-A divorce decree incorporating these agreements will be issued ending your marriage.
+If you and your spouse have reached an agreement on all issues regarding property division, child custody, child support, and spousal support, your final hearing will be a relatively brief formality where you will confirm that you agree to the terms of your divorce.
+A divorce decree incorporating these agreements will be issued, ending your marriage.

-If you and your spouse still cannot reach an agreement on all the issues concerning your divorce, your final hearing before the court gives both sides the opportunity to present their testimony and evidence regarding any unresolved issues.
-After hearing both sides, the judge will make the final decision regarding your divorce terms and issue a divorce decree.
+If you and your spouse still cannot reach an agreement, your final court hearing gives both sides the opportunity to present their testimony and evidence regarding any unresolved issues.

-The Importance of Getting Skilled Legal Representation
+The Importance of Getting a Skilled South Carolina Family Lawyer

 At Melone Hatley, P.C., our skilled South Carolina divorce attorneys are here to guide the process so you can have peace of mind that your wishes and best interests have been considered each step of the way.